-AROUND THIS WONDERFUL WORLD OF OURS, Elvis records were issued as Compact 33 Singles that were not issued domestically.
+AROUND THE WORLD, Elvis records were issued as Compact 33 Singles that were not issued domestically.
 Oddly, far more Compact 33 Doubles were issued, many offering either unique cover art or content.
-The Japanese especially embraced this format and kept issuing them into 1966.
+The Japanese especially embraced this format and kept issuing them into 1967.

 The singles are listed by year of release.
 The doubles are listed by country and then year of release, and where I can’t understand the language nor the dates, they are in order of the earliest photo of Elvis.